dora-metrics/pelorus/docs/Development.md

 ### Dashboard Changes

 1. Clone/checkout the PR fork/branch
-    ```

         git remote add themoosman git@github.com:themoosman/pelorus.git
         git fetch themoosman
         git checkout themoosman/feature-branch
-    ```
 2. [Install Pelorus](/page/Install.md) from checked out fork/branch.

-    >:mag: **Note**<br/>
+    **NOTE:**

-    >:mag: In most cases you can deploy changes to an existing deployment to retain existing data.
+    > In most cases you can deploy changes to an existing deployment to retain existing data.

 3. Log into Grafana via the grafana route.
-    ```

         oc get route grafana-route -n pelorus

-    ```
-4. Click on the dashboard containing changes, and visually validate the behavior change described in the PR
+4. Click on the dashboard containing changes, and visually validate the behavior change described in the PR.

-    >:mag: **Note**<br/>
+    **NOTE:**

-    >Eventually we'd like to have some Selenium tests in place to validate dashboards.
+    > Eventually we'd like to have some Selenium tests in place to validate dashboards.
 If you have skills in this area let us know!

 ### Exporter Changes

 Most exporter changes can be tested locally.

 1. Clone/checkout the PR fork/branch
-    ```

         git remote add themoosman git@github.com:themoosman/pelorus.git
         git fetch themoosman
         git checkout themoosman/feature-branch
-    ```

 1. Install both the runtime and development dependencies.
-    ```

         pip install -r exporters/requirements.txt
         pip install -r exporters/requirements-dev.txt
-    ```

 1. Run unit tests using `python -m pytest`.
     1. You can also run coverage reports with the following:
-        ```

             coverage run -m pytest
             coverage report
-        ```

 1. Gather necessary [configuration information](/page/Configuration.md#configuring-exporters).
-1. [Run exporter localy](#running-locally).
+1. [Run exporter locally](#running-locally).
 You can do this either via the command line, or use the provided [VSCode debug confuration](#ide-setup-vscode) to run it in your IDE Debugger.
 1. Once exporter is running, you can test it via a simple `curl localhost:8080`.
 You should be validating that:
     1. You get a valid response with metrics.
     1. Confirm the format of expected metrics.

 ### Helm Install changes